 A regulatory risk is the risk of a loss resulting from the impact of expected future legislation and/or provisions by different regulatory bodies.
+The Company's activity is regulated and supervised in a stringent manner.
 The Company is exposed to regulatory risk in relation to all its areas of activity.
 The business environment in which the Company operates is dynamic, and is currently at the focus of attention of regulators and lawmakers.